Peer Review Manual – Project

 Issues related to ethics, eligibility, human pluripotent stem cell research and other concerns need to be flagged for CIHR's attention.
 The rating should not be influenced by such factors.
-For additional information, please see section 4.2, and for detailed regulations concerning these issues, please refer to the CIHR Grants and Awards Guide.
+For additional information, please see section 4.2.

 4.3.6 End of Meeting Review

-Once all applications have been reviewed, if the peer review committee feels that any application(s) has been treated inconsistently, re-review of one or a small number of applications is permitted.
-Any committee member with a conflict of interest must again leave the room.
-Following discussion, a consensus rating is determined by the three internal reviewers and voting proceeds as before.
-The committee does not review the final ratings of all applications at the end of the meeting as individuals with conflicts of interest would be present.
+Once all applications have been reviewed, if the peer review committee feels that any application(s) has been treated inconsistently, the re-review of one or a small number of applications is permitted.
+Any committee member with a conflict of interest must again leave the meeting room.
+Following discussion, a consensus rating is determined by the three reviewers and voting proceeds as before.

-An important component of any peer review committee meeting is the final review of the committee's effectiveness and functioning, and a discussion of policy issues that may have arisen in the course of its deliberations.
-This discussion provides an opportunity for CIHR staff to address any concerns of the committee members and for staff to record feedback on the peer review process as part of CIHR's ongoing efforts to maintain an effective and high quality peer review system.
+An important component of any peer review committee meeting is the assessment of the committee's effectiveness and functioning, and a discussion of policy issues that may have arisen in the course of its deliberations.
+This committee debrief provides an opportunity for CIHR staff to address any concerns of the committee members and to record feedback on the peer review process as part of CIHR's ongoing efforts to maintain an effective and high quality peer review system.

-Upon completion of peer review, for all applications discussed, CIHR will collect the final ratings and recommendations on funding level and grant term from all the committee members.
-This information will be used for funding decision-making purposes.
+Upon completion of the committee meeting, for all applications discussed, CIHR will collect the final ratings and recommendations on funding level and grant term from all the committee members.
+This information will be used for funding decision-making.

-All applicants are sent a Notice of Decision, indicating whether or not their proposals were approved, and if approved, with what budget, which may or may not coincide with that recommended by the peer review committee.
+All applicants will receive a letter of decision and a Notice of Decision, indicating whether or not their proposals were approved, and if approved, with information on the allocated funds.
 Applicants also receive a copy of all reviews and the Scientific Officer notes (for the applications discussed by the committees).

 Applications that have been flagged for special attention and followed up by CIHR staff are withheld as "pending".
-The applicants will be notified if further information is required.
+The applicants are notified if further information is required.

-CIHR extends invitations to members of the health research community to join specific Project Grant Peer Review Committees (PRCs), based on their area(s) of expertise.
-CIHR recruits reviewers based on a set of selection criteria and in consultation with Chairs and Scientific Officers.
+Invitations to members of the health research community to join specific Project Grant Peer Review Committees (PRCs) are based on their area(s) of expertise, experience in grant writing, peer review process, and in consultation with the committee Chairs and Scientific Officers.
 The Chairs also have a role in the selection of Scientific Officers.

-Project Grant Peer Review Committees consist of a Chair, one or two Scientific Officers and reviewers.
-Committee membership as a whole considers one or more of the following aspects:
+Project Grant Peer Review Committees consist of a Chair, two Scientific Officers and reviewers.
+The committee membership as a whole considers one or more of the following aspects:

-- the need to cover the full range of research areas, relevant methodologies and experience for which the committee is responsible;
+- the need to cover the full range of relevant research areas, methodologies and experience according to the committee’s defined mandate)

-- the necessity for reviewing capability in both English and French so that applications in either official language can be evaluated by the committee; and,
+- the necessity for reviewing capability in English and French so that applications in either official language can be evaluated by the committee

-- the need for national representation and representation by gender proportionate to membership in the Canadian health research community.
+- the need for national representation and representation by gender proportionate to the Canadian health research community

 5.3 Committee Members Roles and Responsibilities